Special elements

 HTML spans and blocks

 obvious.
-If you want to be sure that some content is included as html, you can
+If you want to be sure that some content is included as HTML, use code blocks and code spans, with the as-html attribute.

 {as-html}